NinaWie/pitch_type/1_Pose_Estimation/README.md

 For all versions, you first need to download the model: `cd model; sh get_model.sh`

-Simple test version of pose estimation: input one video and outputs images with plotted skeletons: [here](ice_hockey.py) - without player localization, filtering etc
+Simple test version of pose estimation: input one video and outputs images with plotted skeletons: [here](pose_estimation_script.py) - without player localization, filtering etc

+usage:

+python pose_estimation_script.py path_to_input_video output_directory -number_of_frames

+output_directory: does not need to exist yet
+path_to_input_video: must be a video file (.m4v, .mp4, .avi, etc.)
+number_of_frames: if only a some frames should be processed

 ### Process videos to joint trajectories